-For more information, see "Specify Default MATLAB Runtime for New Server Instances" on page 3-4.
+During the setup process set the default MATLAB Runtime version you want the server to use.
+For details, see "Specify Default MATLAB Runtime for New Server Instances" on page 3-4.

 Create Server Instance

 To create a server configuration or instance, enter the mps-new command from the system prompt.
 Specify the name of the server that you want to create as an argument to the mps-new command.